-In gambling, as in investing, a statistical advantage is everything -- although the casino usually has it.
+In gambling, as in investing, a statistical advantage is everything -- and the casino usually has it.
 But not always: Counting cards, if done correctly, gives a blackjack gambler a 1% advantage.
 Sounds small, but it's enough to give a precious few a full-time profession.

 Now imagine that you could get a 3% advantage in investing.

 Then you could be a full-time investor ...

 Few folks seriously consider becoming full-time investors, but in a way, that's what you do in retirement.
 And even if clocking out isn't on your radar at the moment (though it should be), investing is at least a side job for you, a way to earn a little more money.
 Otherwise, you wouldn't be reading this article.

 Now, that 3% advantage sounds too good to be true, doesn't it?
 It isn't.
 Wharton professor Jeremy Siegel demonstrated that high-yielding, dividend-paying stocks have that very advantage over the rest of the market.
 This study -- one of many he's cranked out over the years -- showed specifically that the S&P's 100 highest-yielding stocks outperformed the overall index by 3 percentage points annually from 1957 to 2003.
 In the world of finance, that's huge!

 So what are three dividend payers that could help you start beating the market?
 Here you go:

 First up is Citizens Communications, a telephone company that stacks its own odds by operating in less competitive rural markets.
 Its whopping 6.5% dividend yield is almost head-and-shoulders above industry peers such as Vodafone and Comcast